lumeland/lume.land/plugins/date.md

 ## Formats

-By default, the value is formatted to `yyyy-MM-dd` but you can use the first argument to set a different format.
+By default, the value is formatted to `yyyy-MM-dd`, but you can use the first argument to set a different format.
 See the [`date-fms` documentation](https://date-fns.org/v2.22.0/docs/format) for more info.